This Article Will Cover the Following:

 Why Ongoing Support Is Important After Teen Xanax Abuse Treatment

-- To reinforce healthy coping skills
+- o strengthen healthy coping skills.

 Conclusion